automata-network/docs/docs/mev/mev.md

 **Liquidations**

-a.
-Fixed spread liquidation used by Compound, Aave, and dYdX allows a liquidator to purchase collateral at a fixed discount when repaying debt.
+  1. Fixed spread liquidation used by Compound, Aave, and dYdX allows a liquidator to purchase collateral at a fixed discount when repaying debt.

-Strategy 1:  A detects a liquidation opportunity at block 𝐵𝑖 (i.e., after the execution of 𝐵𝑖 ).
+    *Strategy 1*:  A detects a liquidation opportunity at block 𝐵𝑖 (i.e., after the execution of 𝐵𝑖 ).
 A then issues a liquidation transaction 𝑇𝐴, which is expected to be mined in the next block 𝐵𝑖+1.
 A attempts to destructively front-run other competing liquidators by setting high transaction fee for 𝑇𝐴.

-Strategy 2: A observes a transaction 𝑇𝑉 , which will create a liquidation opportunity (e.g., an oracle price update transaction which will render a collateralized debt liquidatable).
+    *Strategy 2*: A observes a transaction 𝑇𝑉 , which will create a liquidation opportunity (e.g., an oracle price update transaction which will render a collateralized debt liquidatable).
 A then back-runs 𝑇𝑉 with a liquidation transaction 𝑇𝐴 to avoid the transaction fee bidding competition.

-b.
-The auction liquidation allows a liquidator to start an auction that lasts for a pre-configured period (e.g., 6 hours).
+  2. The auction liquidation allows a liquidator to start an auction that lasts for a pre-configured period (e.g., 6 hours).
 Competing liquidators can engage and bid on the collateral price.

 ## Recent attempts to trick bots